Fixed mortgage rates fall to record lows

 “Given the current outlook, low mortgage rates look set to stay on the menu for some time.
 There is an appetite among lenders for business, and consumers are in a good position to reap the benefits of increased competition.”

 If you have any personal finance questions related to this news article, then please contact our financial advisers.
 You can get in touch by asking a question online, calling us on 0800 092 1245, or by arranging a visit.

-What will it take to kickstart the UK property market?
+Are buyers returning to the UK property market?

 The Royal Institute of Chartered Surveyors (RICS) has confirmed that property market queries have increased for the third month in a row with a 16% rise in January.
 While these property related enquiries have yet to translate through to actual sales, which are still near a three-month low, there is hope that it is only a matter of time.
 As prices continue to fall in many areas, UK property investo...Read More

 Buy to let entrepreneurs set to sell up for £180 million

 Fergus and Judith Wilson have announced plans to dispose of their buy to let property empire which is valued at around £180 million.
 The couple have become something of a "pinup" in the buy to let sector having built up a property portfolio from zero which is now valued at around £180 million with only £45 million of debt.
 Despite the fact that the buy to let market has suffered over the last f...Read More